Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 We also performed neutron spin-echo measurements at iNSE in JRR-3.
 We focused on the signals near the magnetic Bragg peak of $(1/3,1/3,0)$ and measured them with varying temperature.
-Figure \ref{NSE} shows the intermediate scattering functions $I(Q,t)$ normalized to that at the lowest temperature of 2.2 K. While the intensity of the magnetic Bragg peak becomes weaker as the temperature is increased, the $I(Q,t)$ curve does not show a discernible decay within the spin-echo time range of up to 15 ns.
+Figure \ref{NSE} shows the intermediate scattering function $I({\bf Q},t)$ at ${\bf Q}=(1/3,1/3,0)$ normalized to that at the lowest temperature of 2.2 K. As for the magnetic scattering, this quantity shows how the spin correlation characterized by the wavevector ${\bf Q}$ changes with time $t$.
+In the limit of $t\rightarrow 0$, this quantity corresponds to the instantaneous spin correlation normalized to that at 2 K, and approaches unity.
+If the intensity at ${\bf Q}$ originates from slow spin fluctuations, $I({\bf Q},t)$ decays to zero with increasing $t$.
+In Cr$_{1/4}$NbSe$_2$, the intensity of the magnetic Bragg peak becomes weaker as the temperature is increased.
+By contrast, the $I({\bf Q},t)$ curve does not show a discernible decay within the spin-echo time range of up to 15 ns as shown in Fig. \ref{NSE}.
 This means that the Fourier component at around $(1/3,1/3,0)$ corresponds to a static order.
-It should be noted that the decay of $I(Q,t)$ curve, which is indicative of spin fluctuations, was sometimes observed in two-dimensional frustrated magnets such as NiGa$_2$S$_4$\cite{Nambu_NiGaS_PRL2015} and CuCrO$_2$\cite{Ehlers_CuCrO2_2013}.
+It should be noted that the reduction of $I({\bf Q},t)$, which is indicative of spin fluctuations, was sometimes observed in two-dimensional frustrated magnets such as NiGa$_2$S$_4$\cite{Nambu_NiGaS_PRL2015} and CuCrO$_2$\cite{Ehlers_CuCrO2_2013}.
 Although this kind of spin fluctuations should exist even in non-frustrated systems in principle, the above examples demonstrated that they could be enhanced by the low-dimensionality and/or magnetic frustration and that they are detectable by neutron spin echo measurements.
-The present results show that CrNb$_4$Se$_8$ does not have such a strong magnetic fluctuations near $T_{\rm N}$, which is distinct from the other systems having strong two-dimensionality.
+The present results show that Cr$_{1/4}$NbSe$_2$ does not have such a strong magnetic fluctuations near $T_{\rm N}$, which is distinct from the other systems having strong two-dimensionality.